t-mullen/techno-synesthesia/README.md

 - Moving objects will cause a change in overall frequency/pitch.
 - Light in different areas of the video will make different frequencies louder.

-After using for some time, users should be able to identify simple shapes, direction of motion, and level of noise/detail in a scene.
+With enough practice, users should be able to identify simple shapes, direction of motion, and level of noise/detail in a scene.

 ## Technical Explanation